 The Big Ticket Items

 After that bit of a rant, there are some big purchases that you will need to make for your baby.
 Some of these things you can borrow or buy second hand but some things are best to buy new (it is very risky to buy a car seat second hand or to get a used one- it is one place that it is a good idea to save and spend the money).

-A lot of baby equipment is used for a very short amount of time and therefore is easy to borrow or buy used.
-However, be careful: do your research as many products are often recalled as safety standards change.
+A lot of baby equipment is used for a very short amount of time, and therefore, it is easy to borrow or buy used.
+However, be careful: do your research, as many products are often recalled as safety standards change.
 We always want our babies to be safe, even if it will cost more money.

-Speaking of, it is very likely that you qualify for WIC, which is a government program that gives pregnant women and babies “vouchers” to but healthy food and formula.
+You likely qualify for WIC, which is a government program that gives pregnant women and babies “vouchers” to buy healthy food and formula.
 See if you qualify and apply now to get the most benefits that you can.

 Big baby equipment: See if anyone is selling used

-While I am usually a big fan of buy-nothing groups and other Freecycle groups I would be wary of getting baby items that cannot be washed or sterilized really well.
-But if you do have friends or other people who you know well and trust than you should definitely ask if you can borrow some of their stuff!
+While I am usually a big fan of buy-nothing groups and other Freecycle groups, I would be wary of getting baby items that cannot be washed or sterilized really well.
+But if you have friends or other people, you know well and trust, you should definitely ask if you can borrow some of their stuff!